Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 You can make specific contact requests, which they should abide by.
 For example, you can ask them to deal with your case primarily in writing.

-You’ve just got a letter from Max Recovery Debt Collectors – what should you do?
+You’ve just got a letter from Max Recovery Limited – what should you do?

 It can be stressful getting a letter from a debt collection agency, especially from a company you didn’t even know you owed money to.
 However, it’s nothing to panic about.
 Knowing your rights, as well as theirs, can help you reach a quick and painless resolution.